top of page

 IMG_4756_edited.jpg

-Left: Sonali and Right: Shivani observe colonies on Agar plates
+Left: Sonali and Right: Shivani observe bacterial colonies on Agar plates

 3 / Welcome Blake Wright!